Disc for concrete: the choice depends on the diameter and marking. Wheels for dry and wet cutting

 Note!

-• what will be the depth of cut;
+• what will be the cutting depth;

 • what is the power (in kilowatts) of the cutting unit;